- Academic Programs

 The College of Pharmacy admissions committee carefully reflects on the overall preparation of each candidate.
 The profession of pharmacy requires pharmacists to have the knowledge, skills and perspectives necessary to work collaboratively in the provision of outstanding patient care.
 For this reason, the College values mature students with a breadth of personal experiences, in addition to strong academic preparation in foundational and biomedical sciences.
 This level of preparation is typically equivalent to the completion of a bachelor’s degree.

-Coursework required to be eligible for admission to the Doctor of Pharmacy program is listed.
+Coursework required to be eligible for admission to the Doctor of Pharmacy program is listed below.
 Most prerequisites can be completed at any appropriately accredited college or university.
 Foundational sciences (e.g. Chemistry, Biology) must meet specific requirements, as indicated.
 Preparation in biomedical sciences (e.g. Microbiology, Physiology, and Biochemistry) is also required and all coursework must be completed prior to beginning the professional program.

 The breadth and strength of each candidate’s overall academic preparation is evaluated during the admissions process.
 Preferred courses in the biomedical science are indicated.
 Candidates often choose to supplement their preparation with upper division coursework in a diversity of disciplines, ranging from languages to specialized topics in the sciences.